Rice noodle roll: Southeast Asian cuisine

-The Malaysian Penang style chee cheong fun is served with a shrimp paste called hae ko in the Hokkien dialect and petis udang in the Malay language.
+The Malaysian Penang style chee cheong fun (Cantonese Chinese: 豬腸粉) is served with a shrimp paste called hae ko （蝦膎） in the Hokkien dialect and petis udang in the Malay language.

-In Ipoh, chee cheong fun is mainly served in two ways, the dry or wet versions.
+In Ipoh, chee cheong fun (豬腸粉) is mainly served in two ways, the dry or wet versions.
 In the dry version, it is served with bright red sweet sauce and in most cases, chilli sauce as well as pickled green chilli.
 In the wet version, it is served with curry with pork rind and long bean or minced meat and shiitake mushroom gravy.
 Both dry or wet versions are topped with sesame seeds and fried shallots.

 Teluk Intan, one of the towns in the state of Perak, has other variations of chee cheong fun that contain turnips, shallots and deep-fried shrimp.

 Chee cheong fun is a popular breakfast food in Singapore and Malaysia.
 Chee cheong fun is frequently served in kopitiams and Chinese restaurants.
 Chee cheong fun can also be found in Bagansiapiapi, a small town in Riau, Indonesia.
 It is called tee long pan or tee cheong pan in the Hokkien dialect.
 Tee long pan is served with red chilli sauce, crushed roasted peanuts, fried shallots, and dried shrimp.